GoogleFeud/ms2/README.md

 ```
 PUSH_VAR 0x0 0x5
 PUSH_8 0x1
-COMPARE // Pushes true or false
+EQUAL // Pushes true or false
 ```

 **It's the same with the others: >, >, >=, <=**